 Inquests and Inquiries

-Christopher was instructed to act for Nottinghamshire County Council, led by Andrew Sharland QC, in the Nottinghamshire Councils strand of the Independent Inquiry for Child Sexual Abuse.
+Christopher was instructed to act for Nottinghamshire County Council, led by Andrew Sharland KC, in the Nottinghamshire Councils strand of the Independent Inquiry for Child Sexual Abuse.

 He brings with him to this practice area his significant experience in defending serious and complex criminal prosecutions (including sexual allegations, murder and fraud) at the bar in Australia.
 He also has experience of inquiries in Australia, having been instructed to act for the Australian Labor Party (Victorian Branch) in the Trade Union Royal Commission.